Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 Is Conduktor Desktop still supported?

-Conduktor Desktop is being retired at end of 2025.
+Conduktor Desktop was retired at end of 2025.
 Conduktor's current product is Console, a centrally deployed web platform.
+The last available version of the desktop application no longer supports modern Kafka versions, rendering it obsolete for teams that have not frozen their infrastructure.
 Teams migrating from Desktop to Console should expect a change in deployment model — from a personal application to a shared platform — rather than a like-for-like upgrade.
+Community feedback notes that the Docker-based Console setup is better suited to centralised team deployments than to individual developer machines.